yrutschle/conf2struct/README.md

 This contains a `name` entry which will prefix all symbols, and a `items` declaration equivalent to that of a group (see below).
+- `conffile_option`: Array of two strings describing the short and long command line option that will read a configuration file.
+- `includes`: Array of header files that will be included first thing in the generated header file.
+This allows to define types that are used as `runtime` data.

 Settings
 --------